 Public companies are subject to many day-to-day legal requirements and regulations which are highly onerous.

-Public companies have many more ongoing legal formalities than public companies which are intended to protect the public investors.
+Public companies have many more ongoing legal formalities than private companies which are intended to protect the public investors.

 Incorporating a public company is expensive and it is costly to regulate.

 The original owners may lose control as shares are sold to the public and, once shares are in the hands of the public, the original owners have no control over to whom the shares are transferred/sold.

 A public company must have at least 3 directors to be incorporated and continue operating.

 A public company must have at least 7 shareholders and it is grounds for liquidator if the membership in a public company falls below 7.